Visiting Scholars and Work Visas

 Individuals may choose to travel to the United States using a B Visitor visa or the Visa Waiver Program when they meet U.S. Department of State regulations.
 These options are considered personal travel categories and are not sponsored by Western Michigan University.

 For assistance with work or research related categories, contact International Student and Scholar Services (I3S) at (269) 387-5865 for assistance.
+You may also email oiss-info@wmich.edu.

 • They have received an authorization to travel under the Visa Waiver Program through the Electronic System for Travel Authorization.

 • They are traveling for business or pleasure and have a valid passport issued by a participating Visa Waiver Program country.
-Passports must be valid for six months beyond the expected stay in the U.S. unless country-specific agreements provide exemptions.
+Passports must be valid for six months beyond the expected stay in the US unless country-specific agreements provide exemptions.
 Visa Waiver Program travelers will be required to present biometric passports when entering under the program.

-• They will stay in the U.S. for 90 days or less; no extensions or changing status allowed.
+• They will stay in the US for 90 days or less; no extensions or changing status allowed.

-• They demonstrate sufficient funds to support themselves while in the U.S.
+• They demonstrate sufficient funds to support themselves while in the US.

-• They enter the U.S. via a land border or aboard an approved carrier.
+• They enter the US via a land border or aboard an approved carrier.

 • They have an onward or return ticket if traveling by air or sea.

-• They must agree to waive the right to review or appeal an immigration officer's admissibility decision and waive the right to challenge removal.
+• They agree to waive the right to review or appeal an immigration officer's admissibility decision and waive the right to challenge removal.

-Western Michigan University departments and colleges are advised to consult with the research compliance coordinator in the WMU Office of Research and Innovation before issuing a formal or written invitation to a prospective international visitor to ensure compliance with regulations, as individuals visiting the University on visitor visas must still follow WMU export control procedures.
-Contact the WMU Office of Research and Innovation at (269) 387-8293 or ovpr-export-control@wmich.edu.
+Western Michigan University departments and colleges are advised to consult with the research compliance coordinator in the WMU Office of Research and Innovation before issuing a formal or written invitation to a prospective international visitor to ensure compliance with regulations.
+Individuals visiting the University on visitor visas must still follow WMU Export Control procedures

 Tourist and business visitors in B-1, B-2 or Visa Waiver Program status are eligible to receive honoraria and reimbursement of incidental expenses.